sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_by_Weekday_vs_Weekend.md

 ##### Data Sources

 - **Data Frame:** `non_tourist_customer_rides_df`
-  - Derived from the `rides` table filtered for customer trips, start/end station IDs, and date range.
+  - Derived from the `rides` table filtered for Customer trips, start/end station IDs, and date range.
   - Preprocessed with timezone adjustment to Chicago local time.

 ##### R Code Used to Generate Chart: